ChristopherViola/FSND/Movie Website/readme.md

 # Movie Trailer Website

-Simple dynamic website that shows a bunch movies and trailers.
+Simple dynamic website that shows a bunch movies and trailers. <br>
 The home page shows my six favourite movies, other pages are self explanatory.

 ## Getting Started

 * Clone this repo, rename "tmdbapi/sample-config.py" to "tmdbapi/config.py" and fill in your TMDB API key.
-* Open your dev console to the root of this project and run
+* Open your dev console to the root of this project and run <br>
 ```pip install -r requirements.txt```
 * Run "run.py", your browser should open pointing to 127.0.0.1:5000 showing the home page.